 Minimize Pollutants in Storm Sewers

-When it rains, storm sewers collect surface water runoff and convey these flows directly to the river and streams without treatment.
+When it rains, street inlets collect surface water runoff and convey these flows through storm sewer pipes directly to the river and streams without treatment.
 Pollutants are picked up as runoff enters the Municipal Separate Storm Sewer System (MS4) and can cause serious water quality issues.
-The MS4 Program, which is required by the Indiana Department of Environmental Management (IDEM) and the U.S. Environmental Protection Agency (EPA), is designed to minimize the discharge of pollutants to the storm sewer system by implementing best management practices and minimum control measures of the approved Storm Water Quality Management Plan (SWQMP) including Public Education, Outreach, Participation & Involvement, Illicit Discharge Detection & Elimination (IDDE), Construction & Post-Construction Site Stormwater Runoff, and Municipal Operations Pollution Prevention & Good Housekeeping.
+The MS4 Program, which is required by the U.S. Environmental Protection Agency (EPA) and Indiana Department of Environmental Management (IDEM), is designed to minimize the discharge of pollutants to the storm sewer system by implementing best management practices and minimum control measures as approved in the City’s Storm Water Quality Management Plan (SWQMP).
+Elements of the SWQMP include: Public Education, Outreach, Participation & Involvement, Illicit Discharge Detection & Elimination (IDDE), Construction & Post-Construction Site Stormwater Runoff, and Municipal Operations Pollution Prevention & Good Housekeeping.

 To report a stormwater quality issue, contact the Engineering Department.

 Erosion/Sediment Control & Stormwater Pollution Prevention Plans (SWPPP)